EricPacefactory/VideoStitching/README.md

 # VideoStitching
 Script used for stitching together chunks of video.
-Most likely coming from a VMS system or a companion script called streamChunker
+Most likely coming from a VMS system or a companion script called streamChunker.
 Includes a GUI for selecting the videos/setting recording parameters/saving output file.

 Tested on: